configcat/configcat-publicapi-go-client/docs/UpdatePermissionGroupRequest.md

 `func (o *UpdatePermissionGroupRequest) UnsetCanViewProductStatistics()`

 UnsetCanViewProductStatistics ensures that no value is present for CanViewProductStatistics, not even an explicit nil
+### GetCanDisable2FA

+`func (o *UpdatePermissionGroupRequest) GetCanDisable2FA() bool`

+GetCanDisable2FA returns the CanDisable2FA field if non-nil, zero value otherwise.

+### GetCanDisable2FAOk

+`func (o *UpdatePermissionGroupRequest) GetCanDisable2FAOk() (*bool, bool)`

+GetCanDisable2FAOk returns a tuple with the CanDisable2FA field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCanDisable2FA

+`func (o *UpdatePermissionGroupRequest) SetCanDisable2FA(v bool)`

+SetCanDisable2FA sets CanDisable2FA field to given value.

+### HasCanDisable2FA

+`func (o *UpdatePermissionGroupRequest) HasCanDisable2FA() bool`

+HasCanDisable2FA returns a boolean if a field has been set.

+### SetCanDisable2FANil

+`func (o *UpdatePermissionGroupRequest) SetCanDisable2FANil(b bool)`

+ SetCanDisable2FANil sets the value for CanDisable2FA to be an explicit nil

+### UnsetCanDisable2FA
+`func (o *UpdatePermissionGroupRequest) UnsetCanDisable2FA()`

+UnsetCanDisable2FA ensures that no value is present for CanDisable2FA, not even an explicit nil
 ### GetAccessType

 `func (o *UpdatePermissionGroupRequest) GetAccessType() AccessType`